The range of things to do in Havana is incredible, and you will inevitably fall in love with this crumbling, charming city.

 Practice salsa dancing

 Try to listen to salsa music without wanting to dance.
 It’s impossible!
 One of the most fun things to do in Havana is enrolling in a salsa dancing class.
-And if you want to have a proper night out, go to d, west of Vedado.
+And if you want to have a proper night out, go to Casa de la Musica, which is located in Miramar, west of Vedado.
 It’s a huge, indoor nightclub but the cool this is that they play live music.
 This is where the young locals go to dance live salsa, but it’s becoming increasingly more popular with tourists too.

 TIP: Make sure to either reserve a taxi back home, or to ask the driver who took you there to pick you up, or else it will once again be a fierce haggling game until you find a taxi that can take you back to your accommodation at a honest price.